 Required Qualifications and Experience:

-J.D. degree received by beginning of fellowship;
+- D. degree received by beginning of fellowship;

-Knowledge of, or strong interest in, domestic violence law and/or family law, either through law school course work or work experience;
+- Knowledge of, or strong interest in, domestic violence law and/or family law, either through law school course work or work experience;

 - Experience working with clients in crisis strongly preferred;

-Litigation or appellate experience preferred but not required;
+- Litigation or appellate experience preferred but not required;

-Excellent communication and writing skills;
+- Excellent communication and writing skills;

-Strong organizational skills;
+- Strong organizational skills;

 - Ability to work independently and as part of a team;

-Ability to work with low‐income clients;
+- Ability to work with low‐income clients;

-Ability to adapt to and work in a fast-paced environment and complete time-sensitive assignments thoroughly and on time;
+- Ability to adapt to and work in a fast-paced environment and complete time-sensitive assignments thoroughly and on time;

 - Eagerness to help clients in need and gain hands-on experience with trial court records, appellate procedure, and domestic violence issues.

 To Apply: Applications will be accepted on a rolling basis, and reviewed as received, until the position is filled.
 Applications need to be received far enough in advance of funding source deadlines that FVAP can meaningfully work with you on developing a project proposal.
 Students are encouraged to apply early in the process.

 To apply, please email or mail a cover letter, resume and transcript to: